mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/clusters/custom-domain-certificate/configuration/index.md

 Use the API yaml to customize the domain (via the `hostname` field), the certificate (via the `issuerRef` or `certificateSecretRef` field), or both.
 For this, refer to the following examples:

-1. Create or update and apply the `KommanderCluster` object with the wanted ingress.
+1. You have two options to create or update and apply the `KommanderCluster` object with the wanted ingress.
 Remember to specify the cluster in the `kubeconfigRef` name field.

-    In this example, you can enter the custom domain in the `hostname` field, and an **issuer to be used by cert-manager** to issue a certificate for the domain in the `issuerRef` field.
+    One option is to use a certificate that is managed automatically by cert-manager with the ACME protocol like Let's Encrypt.
+For this, reference the `Issuer` or `ClusterIssuer` **to be used by cert-manager** in the `issuerRef` field, and enter the custom domain in the `hostname` field of the target cluster:

     ```yaml
     cat <<EOF | kubectl apply -f -